-Prerequisites: BIOL 137, HIM 202, HIM 207, HIM 214, HIM 215, COLL 100 and Formal Admittance to the Health Information Management Program.
+Prerequisites: BIOL 137, HIM 202, HIM 207, HIM 214, HIM 215, COLL 100.
 This course offers a review HIM competencies, skills and knowledge pertinent to the technology and relevant to the professional development of the student.
 They prepare for job seeking through resumes, mock job interviews and professional conduct.
 Students take mock registration exams for self-evaluation of the domains, subdomains and tasks.